 An entity that is replicated with all of its contents between databases is called a replication element.
 TimesTen Classic supports databases, cache groups, tables and sequences as replication elements.
-TimesTen Classic also replicates XLA bookmarks.
+TimesTen Classic also supports replicating XLA bookmarks.

-TimesTen Classic recommends the active standby pair configuration for highest availability.
-In an active standby pair replication scheme, the data is copied from the active database to the standby database before being copied to read-only subscribers.
+The active standby pair configuration provides the highest availability.
+In an active standby pair replication scheme, the data is copied from the active database to the standby database before potentially being copied to read-only subscribers.

 An active standby pair is the only supported replication scheme for databases with cache groups.

 Certain DDL statements in an active standby pair are replicated against the other nodes in the replication scheme.
 For more details, see "Making DDL changes in an active standby pair".